Global supply crunch fuels German inflation | DW | 30.09.2021

 While the lack of enough semiconductors is weighing especially on industries like carmaking and electronics, the construction sector is suffering enormously from shortages in timber, steel and plastics.
 Prices there have also gone through the roof.

 Behind problems worldwide is a massive mismatch between supply and demand caused by the COVID pandemic.
-After vaccination campaigns in various industrialized countries are taking hold and lockdowns are being eased, economies are rebounding from the crisis, with demand for materials and goods surging dramatically.
+As vaccination campaigns in various industrialized countries are beginning to take hold and lockdowns are being eased, economies are rebounding from the crisis, with demand for materials and goods surging dramatically.

-At the same time, though, many manufacturers are still in crisis mode and only beginning to raise output.
-Difficulties in bringing furloughed employees back to work and lockdowns still existing in some emerging-market economies are compounding the current problems.
+At the same time, though, many manufacturers are still in crisis mode and only just beginning to raise output.
+Difficulties in bringing furloughed employees back to work and lockdowns still existing in some emerging market economies are compounding the current problems.

-Sports apparell-maker Adidas, for instance, is suffering major production outages at its suppliers in Vietnam, as the Southeast Asian nation remains in the tigth grip of the pandemic with infections rising again.
+Sports apparel maker Adidas, for instance, is suffering major production outages at its suppliers in Vietnam as the Southeast Asian nation remains in the tight grip of the pandemic with infections rising again.
 Desperate for deliveries, Adidas has announced it's considering temporarily relocating some of its production out of Vietnam.

 Media reports also said lately that iPhone-maker Apple may face delivery bottlenecks regarding its latest iPhone 13 model, suggesting that potential buyers must prepare for limited supply of the gadget in stores.

-A few months ago, central bank officials in the United States and Europe were still optimistic the pandemic-induced period of rising inflation would only be temporary, as US Fed Chairman Jerome Powell insisted in July.
+A few months ago, central bank officials in the United States and Europe were still optimistic that the pandemic-induced period of rising inflation would be only temporary, as US Fed Chairman Jerome Powell insisted in July.

 Central bankers like Jerome Powell are walking a tightrope balancing rising inflation and post-pandemic demand